Clinicians on the Couch: 10 Questions with Therapist Nathan Feiles

 In our monthly series, we give readers a behind-the-scenes glimpse into the professional and personal lives of psychotherapists.
 They share the triumphs, trials and surprises of seeing clients.
 They reveal what they’d like others to know about therapy (and life).
 And they share just how they personally cope with stress, among other tidbits.

-This month we’re featuring Nathan Feiles, LMSW, a social worker and candidate in relational psychoanalytic and contemporary psychotherapy in the New York City area.
+This month we’re featuring Nathan Feiles, LCSW, a social worker and candidate in relational psychoanalytic and contemporary psychotherapy in the New York City area.
 Feiles is a regular contributor at Psych Central and pens the popular blog “Relationships in Balance.”

 In his private practice, Feiles specializes in relationships — including couples counseling — life adjustments and transitions; stress reduction and prevention; depression; migraines; anxiety and social anxiety; and phobias.
 He also is the founder of the NYC Migraine Support Group and runs a comprehensive program to overcome the fear of flying.

 For more information about Nathan Feiles, visit his website at www.nyclifeandrelationshipcounseling.com.

 1. What’s surprised you the most about being a therapist?

 As I work with people, there inevitably comes a point with each person where I see something (if not several things) that I can relate to.
 Having ways to relate to clients is a necessary component of being a good therapist (otherwise you’re relying on the power of pure altruism), but it’s surprised me how this seems to naturally happen with each person.

 When [I was] first starting out as a therapist, the assumption was that I’d probably relate most with people who have shared a similar primary issue to something I’ve also experienced.

 But I’ve found it common to be in the room with people of all different backgrounds and histories, and at some point end up thinking, “I can certainly relate to you, here.”